nickyiliwang0000/h/react-and-firebase/reusable-components.md

 }
 ```

-But did you know that there's another way to create components?
+This is what's known as a _complex_ or _stateful_ component.
+In our applications, we'll often have most of the information about our program in the App's state.

+Higher order components are usually complex, but what about smaller, lower ones?
+What if we need to render a bunch of components that only show the title of every movie we have in state?
+Those components don't need state, they don't need lifecycle methods - they just need to render the component and return some JSX.

+The opposite of a complex component is a _simple component_.
+Simple components **do not** have state or access to the React lifecycle methods.
+(You may also see them called _stateless components_ or _presentational components_.)

 ## Simple components
-When you create a new React component using `class ____ extends _____`, you gain access to a lot of goodies: the ability to add state, lifecycle methods, etc. We will now refer to these components as _complex_ or _stateful_ components.

-A lot of the time you'll be building a component that only needs to display a little bit of the user interface: it doesn't **need** to have state or lifecycle methods because all it's doing is rendering some information.
-We will call components like this _simple components_.
-(You may also see them called _stateless components_ or _presentational components_.)

 A simple component looks like this: